Nten0/natural-numbers-interpretation-API/README.md

 <br>

 ### Compile
-In order to compile the application use the Maven.
+In order to compile the application, use the Maven.
 Run the command **mvn clean install** in the {PROJECT_ROOT_FOLDER}, in which the pom.xml appears.

 If the compilation process was successful, then the file **natural-numbers-interpretation.war** should appear under the {PROJECT_ROOT_FOLDER}/target/